Direct pulse-level compilation of arbitrary quantum logic gates on superconducting qutrits: Result

-A simplified calibration procedure can still guarantee a high fidelity for any random gate.
-We fix $\gamma$ and $\sigma$ to the calibrated values obtained from $sSW02$, and apply them to 300 randomly generated qutrit gates from a function, \texttt{rand\_unitary}, in the QuTiP python package \cite{johansson_qutip_2012, johansson_qutip_2013}.
-Figure \ref{fig:random_gates}(a-b) shows an example of the expected (panel a) and the measured (panel b) process matrices of a random unitary $G$, given by:
+A simplified calibration procedure can guarantee a high fidelity for any random gate.
+We fix $\gamma$ and $\sigma$ to the calibrated values obtained from $sSW02$, and apply them to the pulses for 300 randomly generated qutrit gates, which were generated from a function, \texttt{rand\_unitary}, in the QuTiP python package \cite{johansson_qutip_2012, johansson_qutip_2013}.
+Figure \ref{fig:random_gates} shows measurements of an example randomly generated qutrit gate, $G$, whose unitary is given by:

-The measured process matrix (panel (b)) looks very close to the ideal one (panel (a)) with small discrepancies, such as flipped phases in $Z^2-Z^1X^1$ and $Z^2X^1-Z^2X^1$ basis, indicating a small phase error induced by the gate.
-The obtained fidelity of the gate $G$ is $99.0\,\%$.
+Figure \ref{fig:random_gates}(a-b) shows the reference and the measured process matrices.
+The magnitude error is less than $0.081$ as shown in Fig. \ref{fig:random_gates}(c).
+From the phase map presented in Fig. \ref{fig:random_gates}(d), we found out large phase errors on $Z^1X^1$ and $Z^2$ basis.
+The average amount of phase error is $0.07\pi$.
+By comparing the measured and the reference matrix, we obtained $99.0\,\%$ fidelity of the gate $G$.
 We repeat the same analysis for 299 different random gates on the QuDIT platform.
-Figure \ref{fig:random_gates}(c) shows the distribution of the fidelities.
-The mean fidelity is $97.9\pm0.5\,\%$ while the highest fidelity is $99.0\,\%$.
+The mean fidelity is $97.9\pm0.5\,\%$ while the highest fidelity is $99.0\,\%$, as presented in Fig. \ref{fig:random_gates}(e).

 This calibration procedure can easily be transferred to a different hardware architecture.
-To demonstrate this, we follow the same calibration procedure and measure the qubit and qutrit random gate fidelities on Rigetti's Aspen-M-3.
-For 54 random gates on qubit $0-1$ frame, the highest and lowest fidelities are $99.9\,\%$ and $89.8\,\%$, respectively.
-We attribute the low-fidelity cases to under-sampling.
-For short pulses, such as our 40 ns pulses, when the generated pulses vary too rapidly, down-sampling to 1 point per nanosecond could overly simplify the spectral features, resulting in a low fidelity.
-The average fidelity of the measured gates, excluding such under-sampled cases, is $99.5\pm0.3\,\%$.
-When we measured the fidelity of random gates performed on the three levels on the same transmon, we achieved the average fidelity of $85.6\pm3.6\,\%$, after correcting the SPAM error (see Discussion).
+To demonstrate this, we follow the same calibration procedure and measure the qubit random gate fidelities on Rigetti's Ankaa-2.
+For 100 randomly generated qubit gates, the highest and lowest fidelities are $99.9\,\%$ and $96.4\,\%$, respectively.
+In addition to our measurement on Rigetti's Ankaa-2, we performed optimal control on arbitrary qubit gates on Rigetti's Ankaa-9Q-1 and Aspen-M-3 (see Appendix \ref{app:rigetti}).
+The average fidelities are $99.1\pm0.4\,\%$ for Ankaa-9Q-1 and $99.5\pm0.3\,\%$ for Aspen-M-3.